PinkDot-AI/eschergraph/docs/docs/coming_soon.md

 # Coming Soon | Contributions

-We would love feedback on the EscherGraph on how we can improve it.
+We would love to hear your feedback on the EscherGraph.
 Use our [Discord](https://discord.com/invite/P5gzsNVb) to ask us questions and be a part of the community!

 ### What We Are Working On: